StarRocks/starrocks/docs/table_design/Data_model.md

 - You can create indexes such as BITMAP indexes and Bloomfilter indexes at table creation.

-- If two identical records are loaded, the Duplicate Key model considers the two records as one record instead of two.
+- If two identical records are loaded, the Duplicate Key model retains them as two records, rather than one.

 ### What to do next